TrangPham93/Stock_analyzing_for_fun/README.md

-# Stocks
+# Analysis
-This is for learning and practicing purpose, I'm not reponsible for any investment decisions made based on these analyses.
+All scripts here are served for personal research and practice purpose, using different language and application.
+I'm not reponsible for any decisions made based on these analyses.